-Healthy cooking means learning to be resourceful with what you have in the kitchen.
-Get to know a few new muffin tin hacks with nutrition Expert Lindsey Kane.
+Healthy cooking often means learning to be resourceful with what you have in the kitchen.
+Get to know a few new muffin tin hacks to make meal prepping easier!

 We traditionally know the muffin tin as a vehicle to bake birthday cupcakes and morning glory muffins, but this common kitchen appliance’s limitless versatility opens the door to a myriad of healthy opportunities.